loveRyujin/ReviewBot/README.md

 Check out [TODO.md](./TODO.md) to learn about the project's improvement plans and development roadmap.
 Contributions and suggestions are welcome!

+## Acknowledgments

+This project is inspired by and references [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT).
+CodeGPT is a command-line tool written in Go that uses ChatGPT AI (such as gpt-4o, gpt-4-turbo, gpt-3.5-turbo models) to automatically generate Git commit messages or perform code review summaries, and automatically installs git prepare-commit-msg hooks.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.